Terra Cotta

 The Nail River – A fun place to hang out when you’re hammered.

 Tobleron – famous for its controversial pointy buildings.
+King Toot wanted to be buried nose up and had a monument erected in his honour.

 Asgrab – Nighclubs, Dayclubs, and empty wallets.
 If you like cheap dates you will love the food too.